 - TES (Times Educational Supplement): More than 700,000 lesson plans and other resources for K-12, created and shared by teachers.
 Many items are free, others may be purchased a la carte.

-- Arts Edge: From The Kennedy Center, offers free K-12 lessons centered in the arts.
+- **The Kennedy Center – Classroom Resources: Offers free K-12 lessons centered in the arts.

 - National Gallery of Art: Free images, lessons and other resources.

 - Recipe Challenge: Lesson plan presented at a past CTE conference with SHESC to develop a "party" food that also meets USDA school standards.
 Also comes with an ingredient list worksheet and taste test evaluation form.

 Reading, Literature, and Journalism

 - Achieve the Core: Close reading lessons by grade level for K-12